Mortgage vs Rent Lifetime Calculator

 What the Calculator Does Not Model

 Maintenance costs (typically 1-2% of property value annually).
-Property taxes, insurance, HOA fees which rent typically includes.
-Transaction costs (Stamp Duty, closing fees, realtor fees) typically 3-8% of purchase.
-Opportunity cost of the deposit money (could have earned investment returns).
+Property taxes, insurance, and service charges which rent typically includes.
+Transaction costs (property transfer taxes, legal fees, agent fees) typically 3-8% of purchase.
 Flexibility value of renting.
 Geographic variations in rent-to-buy ratios.
 Specific mortgage features (offset accounts, overpayments).
 The calculator shows core math; real decisions need adjustment for local conditions.

 Patterns Commonly Observed in Buy vs Rent Comparison